-An employee with prior 911 dispatch employment in another unit of government who is hired into the State within one year from that prior employment shall be credited with the equivalent number of years of service in that employment, not to exceed five (5) years.
+An employee with prior 911 dispatch employment in another unit of government who is hired into the State within one year from that prior employment shall be credited with the equivalent number of years of service in that employment.
 Such length-of-service credit shall be used solely for the purpose of determining the appropriate vacation accrual rate.
 In order to receive such length-of-service credit, an employee must submit documentation of the qualifying service, including evidence of vacation-eligible status in the previously-held position.
 Any adjustment shall be prospective and becomes effective in the pay period following submission of the proper documentation.